Order Matters: 3D Shape Generation from Sequential VR Sketches: VRsketch2shape Dataset

 \paragraph{Extracting Salient Points.} We begin by uniformly sampling 2048 points on the surface of the input mesh.
 Sketches typically emphasize visually prominent geometric features such as edges, corners, and holes.
 We emphasize regions of high curvature and structural significance by extracting the \emph{salient point cloud} using Sharp Edge Sampling (SES)~\cite{chen2025dora} and a curvature threshold of 15.

 \paragraph{Recovering Strokes.} We then fit Bézier splines to the salient point cloud using EMAP~\cite{Li2024CVPRneuraledge} with a maximum degree of $2$ and minimum segment length of $12$.
 The points along each spline form the individual strokes.
-Next, we apply a culling stage by removing redundant points in near-linear segments with a cosine distance threshold of $0.04$.
+Next, we apply a culling stage inspired by the approach proposed by Liu \etal \cite{liu2018strokeaggregator}.
+We first remove redundant points in near-linear segments with a cosine distance threshold of $0.04$.
 Finally, we merge strokes whose endpoints lie within a threshold of 2\% of the normalized shape size.

 \paragraph{Ordering Strokes.} To approximate human drawing order, we connect stroke endpoints based on spatial proximity and perform a depth-first traversal of the resulting connectivity graph.
 We introduce stochasticity by skipping nearest connections with a probability of $10\%$, yielding coherent yet varied stroke sequences.